Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 5.5  Install the boot loader

-5.5a  For legacy (MBR) booting, install GRUB to the MBR:
+5.5a  For legacy (BIOS) booting, install GRUB to the MBR:

     # grub-install /dev/disk/by-id/scsi-SATA_disk1
     Installing for i386-pc platform.